hyperswine/termina/README.md

 Without the > or $ mode we have the empty mode.
 In the empty mode we have the "help mode" which shows a dropdown pane of common options to do

 The UI looks quite modern like apple's spotlight.
 The desktop view also looks minimal and is basically just a changing gradient color that is meant to be replaced with a mini app like the text editor or key visualizer when called by the modal searcher

+The editor should have a save button that saves the file.
+At the top left corner.